 Meet Rebekah Vardy, Dancing on Ice 2021 contestant and reality TV star

-The former I'm a Celeb star has joined the DOI line-up.
+The former I'm a Celeb star is part of the DOI line-up.
 Here's everything you need to know about her.

 Published:

-We’re back for another series of Dancing on Ice and one of the contestants this year is former I’m a Celebrity campmate Rebekah Vardy.
+It's @skigrahambell & @KarinaMantras and @RebekahVardy & @AndyBuchananTV facing the Skate Off tonight! 😰 #DancingOnIce pic.twitter.com/GLPCjTW3bB— Dancing on Ice (@dancingonice) January 31, 2021

-The latest run began on Sunday 17th January, and one of the first to take to the rink was Rebekah – and she did not too badly at all in her debut solo dance.
+Myleene Klass became the first celebrity to be eliminated from the show in Week Two, after losing out to Lady Leshurr in their skate-off.

-The series is also full of drama, even its early stages, with Denise Van Outen forced to pull out with an injury.
+So far, the series has been full of drama, even its early stages, with Denise Van Outen forced to pull out with an injury.
 And she was not the only casualty of the risky show with Graham Bell’s partner Yebin also having to withdraw – although the hope is she will make a comeback later in the series.

 Rebekah admitted to press, including us here at RadioTimes.com that she was feeling the nerves ahead of her first solo skate and had worries that her legs would turn to jelly when the music for her performance started.
 However, she did just fine and she could be one to watch as the competition goes on.